 Blue Mountain Associates provides psychological testing services through Licensed Psychological Associate, Steve Eder.
 The purpose of psychological testing can be three fold.
-First, by measuring behaviors, cognitions, emotions, knowledge and/or perceptions, psychological testing can help identify and/or diagnose an individual’s difficulties in relating to situations and/ or people.
+First, by measuring behaviors, cognitions, emotions, knowledge, dream analysis and/or perceptions, psychological testing can help identify and/or diagnose an individual’s difficulties in relating to situations and/ or people.
 Second, psychological testing, can help identify and open the door for designing educational and/or therapeutic interventions.
 Third, psychological testing can help measure an individual’s growth and/or changes over time.

 The following is not an exhaustive testing list but, is designed to provide the reader with examples of the testing available.